Willmar Ministry

 The Willmar Ministry was in office in Luxembourg from 2 December 1848 to 23 September 1853.

 Transition

 The Constitution that resulted from the Revolution of 1848 came into force on 1 August 1848.
 On 28 September the first elections to the Chamber of Deputies took place.

-From the first meeting of the parliament, the Fontaine government had to face opposition from the liberals who described him as a "turncoat".
+From the first meeting of the parliament, the Fontaine government faced opposition from the liberals who described him as a "turncoat".
 When Gaspard-Théodore-Ignace de la Fontaine received only a feeble majority in a confidence vote in the Chamber, he decided to resign.
 Jean-Jacques Madelaine Willmar, the son of the former governor of Luxembourg in the time of the United Kingdom of the Netherlands, was asked to form a new government.
-Apart from the conservatives Mathias Ulrich and Jean Ulveling, the new Prime Minister appealed to Norbert Metz, the leader of the radical liberals, who was given the ministries of Finances and the Armed Forces.
+Apart from the conservatives Mathias Ulrich and Jean Ulveling, the new prime minister appealed to Norbert Metz, the leader of the radical liberals, who was given the ministries of Finances and the Armed Forces.